 A physics professor’s recent trip to the city of Al Ain in the United Arab Emirates to deliver several talks exemplifies Colorado School of Mines’ ongoing efforts to embody technical excellence while embracing a broader worldview.

-Professor Lincoln Carr was invited to United Arab Emirates University by Usama Al Khawaja, an associate professor of physics and collaborator who has visited Mines several times.
+Professor Lincoln Carr was invited to United Arab Emirates University by Usama Al Khawaja, a professor of physics and collaborator who has visited Mines several times.
 While the original plan was for Carr to speak about quantum mechanics, he ended up delivering three talks there that varied greatly in scope.

 In addition to discussing a new direction for analog quantum computations—quantum complexity—Carr also delivered a college-level talk on recent massive investments into quantum research by the U.S., China and Europe, and a university-wide lecture about bridging the divide between the sciences and the humanities.

 This last lecture, covering centuries of history, “is an extremely radical talk,” Carr said.
 He noted that while many Americans are unfamiliar with fundamental science concepts, leading to a rejection of many scientific discoveries, that’s only part of the problem: on the other hand, many Americans in STEM fields have little appreciation for the humanities.